Full Statute Name: West's Utah Code Annotated. Title 23. Wildlife Resources Code of Utah. Chapter 13. General Provisions.

 (c) “Natural flowing stream” does not include a human-made ditch, canal, pipeline, or other water delivery system that diverts and conveys water to an approved place of use pursuant to a certificated water right.

-(b) “Natural lake” does not mean a lake where all surface water sources supplying the body of water originate from groundwater springs no more than 100 yards upstream.
+(b) “Natural lake” does not mean a lake where the surface water sources supplying the body of water originate from groundwater springs no more than 100 yards upstream.

-(29) “Permit” means a paper-based or electronic document, including a stamp, that grants authority to engage in specified activities under this title or a rule or proclamation of the Wildlife Board.
+(33) “Permit” means a paper-based or electronic document that grants authority to engage in specified activities under this title or a rule or proclamation of the Wildlife Board.

-(30) “Person” means an individual, association, partnership, government agency, corporation, or an agent of the foregoing.
+(34) “Person” means an individual, association, partnership, government agency, corporation, or an agent of the individual, association, partnership, government agency, or corporation.

 (i) are propagated or kept for a private noncommercial purpose; and